szabgab/slides/golang/loops.md

 ![](examples/for-label/for_label.go)

-## Exercise: Number Guessing game
+## Exercise: One-dimensional spacefight
-{id: number-guessing-game}
+{id: exercise-one-dimensional-spacefight}

-The exercise have several levels.
+The game have several levels.
 Solve them one after the other.

 * The computer "thinks" about a random integer between 1 and 20 then asks the player.
 The player types in an integer.
 The computer says if it is too small, to big, or direct hit.
 * The user can guess multiple times.
 Exit only when there was a direct hit.